TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-connectivity.md

 	productPesIds="15585"
 	cloudEnvironments="public"
 	articleId="cosmosdb-gremlin-connectivity"
-	displayOrder="180"
+	displayOrder="188"
 	category="Gremlin (Graph)"
 />

 # Connectivity Issues

-Gremlin client drivers are designed to work with individual servers and assume  a single host represents a single server.
-When they encounter connectivity issues they mark the server as unavailable internally.
+Open source Gremlin client drivers were initially designed to connect with individual servers.
+When they encounter a connectivity issues they mark the server as unavailable internally.
 This behavior presents a problem for Cosmos DB Graph database because behind a single host name youraccount.gremlin.cosmos.azure.com there is a virtual IP address of a load balancer that routes traffic within a cluster of computers.
 Connectivity failure to a single node in the cluster should not render entire VIP unavailable, but it does, for Gremlin client drivers.

 Common manifestations of this problem are: